Can You Tan Through Water? Everything You Need To Know

 Can I tan in the evening?

-Tanning in the evening, after 4 pm, is recommended for those who are prone to severe sunburn or skin damage.
-It will take a bit longer to tan in the evening, but it is less likely to damage your skin when tanning at this time of day, as your skin won’t be vulnerable to direct, strong UV rays as it would earlier on in the day.
+It will take a bit longer to tan in the evening, but it is less likely to damage your skin when tanning at this time of day, as your skin won’t be vulnerable to direct, strong UV rays as it would be earlier on in the day.

 Tanning Underwater

-It is completely possible to tan underwater, as long as you are not too deep under the water.
-UV rays can penetrate a certain distance down into the water, weakening the further down they go.
-However, these UV rays can still tan the skin, and cause sun damage.
+UV rays can penetrate a certain distance down into the water, weakening as they go deeper.
+However, these UV rays can still cause skin tanning and sun damage.

-Remember to protect your skin, even when in water, as clear water can allow for some serious tanning.
-Wear waterproof sunscreen and sun-protective clothing to make sure your skin does not suffer too much damage, even while underwater.
+Wear waterproof sunscreen and sun-protective clothing to ensure your skin does not suffer excessive damage, even while underwater.